Nau13/Top-Board/README.md

 How to play

-Simply put token on the column. similar to connect four.
+Simply put token on the column by inputing number of the column.

+The token will be 1 for player 1 and 2 for player 2.

 The token will fall into the lowest level!